notjosse/notjosse/README.md

 <h3 align="left">Welcome to my Github profile!
 I'm Josse, a Software Engineer focused on Cloud Engineering.</h3>

-<p align="left">I currently specialize in Google Cloud platform leveraging services such as GKE, Anthos, Cloud Build, Cloud Functions and Triggers.</p>
+<p align="left">I currently specialize in GCP leveraging services such as GKE, Anthos, Cloud Build, Cloud Functions and Triggers for platform development.
+I believe that cloud computing provides a number of economic and technological advantages to the traditional data center model.
+I also enjoy automating repetitive tasks to improve workflow efficiencies and reduce toil.
+Feel free to connect with me on Linkedin or Twitter!</p>

 - 🤓 Current skills include: **Python, Go, Kubernetes, Terraform**

-- 🌱 I’m currently learning: **Helm, AWS, Bash Scripting**
+- 🌱 I’m currently learning: **Helm, AWS (in-depth), Bash Scripting**

 - 💬 Ask me about: **Google Cloud Platform, CI/CD Pipelines, Automation**